MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/manage-b2b-users.md

 When you approve a B2B prospect onboarding request, you can automatically send an email notification to the prospect to inform them.

-To set up email notifications in Commerce headquarters for **B2B prospect accepted** or **B2B prospect rejected** notification type events, follow these steps.
+To set up email notifications in Commerce headquarters for the B2B prospect accepted or B2B prospect rejected notification type events, follow these steps.

-1. Create email templates for emails that will be sent to prospects when the **B2B prospect approved** or **B2B prospect rejected** notification types are triggered.
+1. Create email templates for emails that will be sent to prospects when the B2B prospect approved or B2B prospect rejected notification types are triggered.
-    - For information about the placeholders supported by the **B2B prospect approved** and **B2B prospect rejected** notification types, see [Notification types](../email-templates-transactions.md#notification-types).
+    - For information about the placeholders supported by the B2B prospect approved and B2B prospect rejected notification types, see [Notification types](../email-templates-transactions.md#notification-types).
     - For information about creating email templates, see [Create an email template](../email-templates-transactions.md#create-an-email-template).
-1. Add the **B2B prospect approved** and **B2B prospect rejected** notification types to your email notification profile and map them to the email templates you created.
+1. Add the B2B prospect approved and B2B prospect rejected notification types to your email notification profile and map them to the email templates you created.
 For more information about notification profiles, see [Set up an email notification profile](../email-notification-profiles.md).

 ## Onboard additional business partner users